 Our Continuous Curricular Improvement Process

-We work with key constituents to determine the outcomes expected of our students at time of graduation, and we use assessment to determine whether or not students achieve these outcomes.
-The assessments inform our continuous curricular improvement process, thereby making our degree programs more valuable to our students and to society.
-Program learning outcomes for each of our four undergraduate degrees can be found here:
+We work with key constituents to determine the outcomes expected of our students at time of graduation and we use assessment to determine whether or not students achieve these outcomes.
+These assessments inform our continuous curricular improvement process, thereby making our degree programs more valuable to our students and to society.
+Our accrediting institutions require we publicly post key information about our programs.
+Please see the relevant link below for each program:

 We developed and implemented a novel assessment model based on Workplace Competencies- skills, attitudes and behaviors that students will need to be successful practicing professionals.
 These competencies are more than assessment metrics.
 They are integrated into the curriculum in the form of competency-based learning.